 It goes without saying that, to the extent that Dr. Griffin's claims are based upon these mistakes, his hypothesis is unsupported and therefore incorrect.
-Had Dr. Griffin managed to assemble his ideas into a single hypothesis, these three examples would require a significant adjustment, because his entire claim of controlled demolition is predicated on NIST being wrong, and on the fires being insufficient to cause structural damage.
+Had Dr. Griffin managed to assemble his ideas into a single hypothesis, these three examples of error would require him to make a significant adjustment to his hypothesis, because his entire claim of controlled demolition is predicated on NIST being wrong, and on the fires being insufficient to cause structural damage.

 Dr. Sagan calls special attention to the fact-finding step, noting that "wherever possible, there must be independent confirmation."
 Besides committing these errors, Dr. Griffin has shirked an additional duty of legitimate research, and that is to verify the facts that he presents.
-In all three of the cases listed above, Dr. Griffin is able to find the correct answer on his own, simply by reading the NIST report.
+In all three of the cases listed above, Dr. Griffin is able to find the correct answer on his own, simply by reading the NIST Report.
 If doubt remains, it is possible to contact the NIST scientists for clarification.
 He has done neither.